-Surgery to remove the part of the colon containing the polyp/mass is typically performed laparoscopically (minimally invasive surgery) without placing hands inside the abdomen.
+Surgery to remove the affected portion of colon is ideally performed after the acute episode of diverticulitis has resolved.
+This strategy reduces the risk of leak, infection, larger incisions, and colostomy.
+Surgery to remove part of the colon is typically performed laparoscopically (minimally invasive surgery) without placing hands inside the abdomen.
 Robotic assistance is not needed to perform this surgery and provides no advantage over traditional laparoscopic colon surgery.
-Regardless of how the operation is performed, the most dangerous complication is a leak where the colon is put back together.
-Fortunately, the colon heals remarkably well, and the risk in over 1000 cases I have done is 0.7%.
-If this were to occur, however, it usually requires emergent re-operation and possibly colostomy creation.
+Regardless of how the operation is performed, the most dangerous complication from surgery is a leak where the colon is put back together.
+Fortunately, the colon heals remarkably well, and the risk in all cases I have done is only 0.7%.
+If this were to occur, however, it might require emergent re-operation and colostomy creation.
 The risk of wound infection is less than 5%.
 Other risks include, but are not limited to, bleeding, conversion to the larger incision/open technique, incisional hernia, and injury to other surrounding intra-abdominal structures.
+It is important to understand that this operation does not guarantee that diverticulitis will not occur in other parts of the colon, although this is only about 5%.
 This operation does require hospitalization of 2-4 days on average.